Maggots: What Are They and Why Are They in Your Home?

 Life Cycle of a Fly

-To fully grasp how maggots end up in your home, it’s essential to understand the life cycle of a fly:
+To fully grasp the answer to "Maggots: What Are They and Why Are They in Your Home?", it’s essential to understand the life cycle of a fly:

 1. Egg Stage: Female flies lay eggs on decomposing organic matter.